 Description

-DESCRIPTION: The memorial stands at the roadside to the north of the Church of St Cuthbert (Grade II-listed) and adjacent to the Grade II-listed Memorial Drinking Fountain (1865, in memory of John Blenkinsop Coulson).
-It is within the Frontiers of the Roman Empire (Hadrian's Wall) World Heritage Site Buffer Zone.
+The Greenhead Memorial Cross is a Grade II-listed memorial made of Portland stone, with a sandstone base.
+It is located at the roadside to the north of the Church of St Cuthbert and next to the Grade II-listed Memorial Drinking Fountain, which was built in 1865 in memory of John Blenkinsop Coulson.
+The memorial is situated within the Buffer Zone of the Frontiers of the Roman Empire (Hadrian's Wall) World Heritage Site.

-Approximately 5m tall, the memorial takes the form of a slender early-medieval cross with a hemispherical boss at the centre of the cross arms and ornament outlining the cross shaft.
-The moulded foot of the cross shaft rises from a low, tapering, pedestal, that stands on a two-stepped base.
+Standing approximately 5 meters tall, the memorial features a slender early-medieval cross with a hemispherical boss at the center of the cross arms and ornamental detailing along the cross shaft.
+The moulded foot of the cross shaft rises from a low, tapering pedestal that sits on a two-stepped base.

-SUBSIDIARY FEATURES: The memorial is enclosed with a hedge to the rear and, to the front, curving low stone walls that end in dwarf piers at the entrance to the enclosure.
+The memorial is enclosed by a hedge at the rear and has curving low stone walls at the front that end in dwarf piers at the entrance to the enclosure.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.